 It is possible to customize Jenkins' appearance with custom themes.
 This feature is not a part of the Jenkins core, but it is supported through plugins.
-These are the 2 most popular plugins:

 |Jenkins themes are provided “as is”, without warranty of any kind, implicit or explicit.
 The Jenkins core, plugins and other component updates may break theme compatibility without notice.|

 At the moment, the Jenkins project does not provide specification for layouts/CSS, and we cannot guarantee backward or forward compatibility.
 We try to reflect major changes in changelogs (e.g. see the ‘developer’ changes in the Jenkins changelog), but minor changes may not be included there.